studiouniverse/axease/README.md

 * The global scope should only be getting polluted by _$ and Axease.

-* Screens are not updated when they are not visible on the screen.
+* Screens are only updated when they need to be.

 * I am polyfilling requestAnimationFrame

 * You can change target fps by modifying _$.fps (default is 24 right now)

-* There are still a number of optimisations to make, particularly with seperating the drawing and updating logic.
+* There's always more optimisations to make...

 Future
 ------